kleis-technology/terraform-training/tutorials/TP3/README.md

 ### Goal

-We will build a Terraform configuration to instantiate a Debian Booster virtual machine.
+You will build a Terraform configuration to instantiate a Debian Booster virtual machine.
 The default behavior of this instance will be to allow SSH connections authenticated with your ssh key.
-In a second step, we will update this instance to serve a simple web page.
+In a second step, you will update this instance to serve a simple web page.

 ### Context

-We restart from the recipe built in the previous practical.
+Restart from the recipe built in the previous practical.

 A basic AWS infrastructure is provided to you for this practical.
 It includes
 * A virtual network (Amazon Virtual Private Cloud - VPC)